Master Spy: The Robert Hanssen Story

 Master Spy: The Robert Hanssen Story (2002) is a made-for-television movie based on the story of Robert Hanssen, who was charged with and convicted of selling American secrets to the Soviet Union.
 It was written by Norman Mailer and directed by Lawrence Schiller.

 Plot

+The film depicts abuse perpetrated by Howard Hanssen, Robert Hanssen's father, against Robert.
+According to Hal Boedeker of the Orlando Sentinel, the events are intended to have viewers sympathize with Hanssen.

+According to Boedeker, the film "lingers over his sexual peccadilloes".